boydensuperstar/InventoryScript/README.md

 1. Download a zip of this repo and unzip it.
 2. Delete the scripts that are present in the Assets > Scripts folder
 3. Drag and drop the scripts listed above into the folder

+# *BE SURE TO DOUBLE CHECK THE NAME SPACE MATCHES THE NAME OF THE SCRIPT* #